 I had built up some SPG points from business travel.
 I had enough for one free reward stay at the Westin Tokyo, which I was pretty psyched about.

 The lobby was gorgeous.
-Dark wood colors lined the walls accented with gold.
-I’m pretty sure our footsteps echoed off the sky-high ceilings as we walked back to the check-in desk, where we were greeted by the sweetest and most generous host ever.
+Dark wood lined the walls accented with gold.
+Our footsteps echoed off the sky-high ceilings as we walked back to the check-in desk, where we were greeted by the sweetest and most generous host ever.
 She treated me like royalty even as I stood there in my yoga pants and tee, surely reeking of the 29 hours of straight travel I had just endured.

-Not only was she nice, she upgraded our room–which already would have cost hundreds upon hundreds of dollars without points–to a suite.
-A gorgeous, two-room suite with one and a half baths.
+Not only was she nice, she upgraded our room — which already would have cost hundreds upon hundreds of dollars without points — to a suite.
+A gorgeous, two-room suite with 1.5 baths.
 I took a rainfall shower that night before we went out to find some food, and soaked in a pink, cherry blossom bath the next morning before we set out on our journey.

 That night, we gazed out over the dazzling city with views of Tokyo tower gracing our window.
 The next morning, we grabbed some breakfast in the club lounge and kind of sort of talked, but mostly just sat there in awe as we took in yet another astonishing view.